-Generally, all DU employees should refer inquiries (in person, telephone or in writing) from law enforcement agencies (including ICE) about DU students or employees to the Office of Campus Safety or the Office of General Counsel.
+Generally, all DU employees should refer inquiries (in person, telephone or in writing) from law enforcement agencies (including ICE) about DU students to the Office of the Registrar, the Office of Campus Safety or the Office of General Counsel.
 The only offices authorized to accept subpoenas or other legal documents on behalf of the University are General Counsel or Vice Chancellor for Financial Affairs (or the Office of the Registrar for requests for student information).
 DU faculty and staff should not respond or share any information about a DU student or employee to law enforcement agents or representatives, and should not confirm whether an individual is a DU student or employee.